Swedish neutrality: World War I

 Prussia's dominance had made the following forty years peaceful in the Baltic region, and by the outbreak of World War I, neutrality seemed a natural state to many Swedes.
 Although feelings of cultural and scientific kinship with the German Empire were strong in Sweden, mercantile and personal ties with Britain and France were strong as well.
 Opinion was split between Conservatives, with sympathies for Germany, and Liberals, with more mixed sympathies.
 Organized but politically less influential were the Social Democrats, antimilitarists and opposed to the war.
 The neutralist stance was reinforced when Denmark and Norway remained neutral.
 Voices for neutrality dominated the public debate, but Queen Victoria and some conservatives were strong advocates for entrance in the war on the German side, and the government's policy had a clear pro-German bias.
+From 1911 until 1916, Swedish volunteers were hired by the Persian government to help modernize their army in order to crush local insurgencies, but British and Russian pressure forced Sweden to recall its soldiers.

 In 1916, the pro-German policy was abandoned, having resulted in famine, rebellious opinions, and no tangible advantages.
 Once again, the conviction that strict neutrality was most suitable for Sweden dominated Swedish society.
 A new, less German-minded Conservative cabinet was appointed, and to calm the social unrest, democratic reforms were promptly initiated that cemented Sweden's neutralist policy and would soon lead to the political hegemony of Social Democrats lasting up to the 21st century.